kubeshark/docs/src/pages/en/integrations_console.md

 ```

 When used in conjunctions with `kubeshark console` you can expect the following console log output:

 ![Console Log](/console-log-1.png)

-Redirecting the command's output to STDOUT will redirect only rhe results of `console.log` and omit any error message that was sent to STDERR.
+Redirecting the command's output to STDOUT will redirect only rhe results of `console.log` and omit error messages that were sent to STDERR.

 The following CLI command redirects the console log output to a file.